-You work hard to build your blog and increase social media and organic traffic from search engines.
+You work hard on web design, building your blog, and increasing social media and organic traffic from search engines.
 But you will also need to learn how to stop contact form spam and comment spammers.

-SEO tracking software is now very sophisticated, and when it notices your site improvement, it will add it automatically to a list of potential backlink prospects.
+SEO tracking software is now very sophisticated.
+When it notices your site improvement, it will add it automatically to a list of potential backlink prospects.

 A dofollow link is the most useful and passes on link juice to a site.
 A nofollow link does not pass on juice but is still useful in helping a site rank.
-If you have a WordPress site, all comment links are nofollow.
+If you have a WordPress site, all comment links are nofollow by default.

-It’s not easy getting a site owner to give a dofollow link, so a comment spammer is trying to get a quick rel nofollow link from your site and hundreds of others by using automation.
+It’s not easy getting a site owner to give a dofollow link.
+So a comment spammer is trying to get a quick rel nofollow link from your site and hundreds of others by using automation with a spam bot.

-The other aim is to have comments including links to unsavoury sites and scams published in the comments section of blogs.
+The other aim is to have comments that include links to unsavory sites and scams published in the comments section of your blog.

-The best defence against a lot of spam is to be prepared and have your site ready to handle this fact of life increase in unwelcome traffic.
+The best defense against spam is to be prepared and have your site ready to handle this fact-of-life increase in unwelcome traffic.

 Managing and protecting your comments from spammers

-However, with external systems, you lose some control, and your comment data could be used for advertising purposes.
-Yes, nothing is really for free.
+However, you lose some control with external systems, and your comment data could be used for advertising purposes.
+Yes, nothing is really free.

-If you want comments on your site using your blog’s inbuilt system, all you need to do is take a few precautions.
+If you want comments on your site using your blog’s built-in system, all you need to do is take a few precautions.

-For a WordPress website, the very first step is to make sure you are using a plugin to stop most of the spam.
+The first step for a WordPress website is to make sure you are using a spam filter plugin to stop most spam comments.

-Search for Akismet and then install.
-You will then need to register, but it is free.
+Search for Akismet and install it.
+You will then need to register your site, but it is free.

-As you can see from our site stats above, we get a lot of spam, but just over 99% gets blocked by Akismet.
-All we have to do is catch the less than one per cent.
+As you can see from our site stats above, we get a lot of spam, but just over 99% get blocked by Akismet.

 2. A URL box is an open invitation to spammers

 For spammers looking for a backlink, it is easy pickings.
 By removing this box, you will reduce the attractiveness of your site to spammers.

 To your regular and new commenters, it won’t matter at all.